domenicosolazzo/vagrant-magento-mirror/README.md

 Designed to be a fresh install of Magento, with the minium of variation from a standard package, for rapid depoloyment of a minimal environment for development and extension testing.
 This is in a working state for my purposes, but it should not be considered complete or bug free.
 This has only been tested with Mac OS X 10.8.
-It's not likely to work with Windows, yet.
+It's not likely to work with Windows Hosts, yet.

 Features
 --------